Call Mon-Sun:

 As stated above, Zoloft does not create dopamine but is thought to affect dopamine, sometimes called the pleasure or “reward” hormone.
 Zoloft is designed to stop the normal passage of dopamine and instead, to cause a build-up at the pleasure centers in the brain.
 While suspended, however, enzymes can break down these molecules, causing their loss.
 In the same way, sertraline also affects norepinephrine, a natural stimulant.
 Suspension of these neurochemicals at the synapse is the presumed cause for an enhanced, but temporary, lift in mood.
 Of all of the SSRIs, sertraline (Zoloft) was the only one found to increase extracellular dopamine amounts in the nucleus accumbens and striatum (dopamine receptor sites in the brain) of rats.7,21,22

-A person may begin to consider alternative treatments or seek help with getting off Zoloft altogether.
-However, it is advisable that one first learns as much as possible about Zoloft tapering before embarking on the process.
+As drug efficacy wanes over time. a person may begin to consider alternative treatments and seek help with getting off Zoloft altogether.
+It is advisable that one first learns as much as possible about Zoloft tapering before embarking on the process.
 Zoloft cessation may be made more difficult than it has to be; in fact, the process could be disastrous if one goes at it too fast and without proper guidelines and preparation.
 Do not try it all on your own.

 Zoloft Discontinuation Syndrome